hylandtechoutreach/peeke-internship-2024/Facilitation/CoLeadExpectations.md

 The time commitment in July will depend on the number of co-leads.
 If there is only one co-lead available, the time required will be higher.

 ## Conclusion
 The work required is substantial, but the impact is substantial as well.
-These students will gain real-world software development experience in a safe and welcoming environment, while working on an interesting, valuable, appropriately-scoped project - and YOU have a chance to make that happen!
+These students will gain real-world software development experience in a safe and welcoming environment, while working on an interesting, valuable, appropriately-scoped project - and YOU have a chance to help them.

 If we are not able to find technical co-leads for this summer, we will be unable to offer the internship.
-Please consider helping us
+Please consider helping us make this happen!